 For timing on this recipe- my pot IS big enough to do a whole pork shoulder at once.
 However, a good rule of thumb with pressure cookers (and really all cooking in general) is “the smaller the piece, the faster it cooks.”
 Makes sense, right?

 So when I leave a small pork shoulder whole or cut a large one into two pieces to fit in the pot, I set my cooking time to 75 minutes.
 The next couple times that I make this, I’m going to try cutting it up into 4-5 smaller pieces for about 45 minutes to see if I can get these amazing results in even less time.

-The great thing about carnitas is that you can use it for SO many different things- taco, burritos, nachos, quesadillas, whatever.
-It freezes beautifully, so I also tend to make a lot at one time and then freeze the leftovers in to portions that are just enough for future dinners.
+The great thing about carnitas is that you can use it for SO many different things!
+Tacos, burritos, nachos, quesadillas, whatever.
+It freezes beautifully, so I also tend to make a lot at one time.
+Then you can freeze the leftovers in to portions that are just enough for future dinners.

 You can also mix it with some of your favorite BBQ Sauce for pulled pork sandwiches if you get tired of tacos (but who gets tired of tacos?!).

 I’m far from an expert, but here are a few tips that I’ve picked up.
 Most issues are due to it not pressurizing.
 I can’t tell you how many times I’ve said “WHY aren’t you pressurized yet?!”
 Coming up to pressure has to do with two things- steam forming and the seal.
 Steam forming has to do with the amount of liquid in the pot, and the seal is, well, the seal.
 If you’re not pressurized, check a couple things:

 Are you set to “sealing” on the top of the lid?

 Is the ring clean?

 And is the lip on the actual pot where the lid sits clean?